The Top Five Mistakes Homeowners Make When Buying Replacement Windows and How You Can Avoid Them.

 - Ask if they plan to get a permit for your project.

-- Avoid the pressure to “buy today or lose the special discount.”
-They’ll most likely give you the same discount next month if you call them back.
+- Don’t fall for the “buy today or lose the special discount” pressure.
+You can often get the same discount when you call back.

 - Get a written agreement detailing exactly what is included in your purchase, plus any promises they gave you.